mgoellnitz/lunette/README.md

 (This installation method is not meant to be the most elegant way.)

+## Dialog based Usage

+The windows subfolder of the installation contains clickable starters to

+* setup basic values (also done during installation)
+* switch the context of the subject you are currently working on
+* issue a new exercise based on a prepared text file.

 ## Command Line Usage in Student's View

 For each and every tasks [iServ][iserv] needs a valid session.
 To avoid